 TrustFactory Root and Issuing CA Private Keys are generated, activated and stored in Hardware Security Modules.
-Private Key transfer into or from a cryptographic module is performed in secure fashion in accordance to manufacturer guidelines for the module.
+Private Key transfer into or from a cryptographic module is performed in secure manner under multi-person control.

 Private Keys must never exist in plain text outside of a cryptographic module.